Chile's housing market is recovering from VAT introduction, helped by low interest rates

 After the February 27 2010 earthquake centred on Valparaiso, there was a large-scale reconstruction effort and the housing ministry (Ministerio de Vivienda y Urbanismo de Chile or MINVU) allocated US$2.5 billion worth of subsidies, and committed to rebuilding 220,000 homes.
 The earthquake, the sixth largest ever recorded, affected six regions of central and southern Chile inhabited by around 12 million people or around 75% of Chile’s population.

 After that, housing starts rose - recovering to 179,402 units in 2015.
 However in 2016, housing starts posted a sharp decline by 35.7% to 115,411 units, amid declining house prices.

 Chile may seem to have enough land to house its 17 million people, but most arable land is concentrated in the Central Valley.

-A housing shortage still exists in Chile, but has been reduced significantly through a very successful housing policy.
-The Ministry of Housing and Planning (Ministerio de Vivienda y Urbanismo or MINVU) was created in the 1970s, and it has dominated the housing sector since.
+A housing shortage still exists in Chile, but has been reduced by a very successful housing policy.
+The Ministry of Housing and Planning (Ministerio de Vivienda y Urbanismo or MINVU) was created in the 1970s, which has dominated the housing sector since.
 It is the country’s largest real estate firm, and its second largest mortgage bank.